nuaalixu/pyos/README.md

 # pyos
-A toy OS implementation in a python process.
+A toy OS implementation using coroutine in Python.